aifatelescope/datared/book/intro.md

 ## Foreword

-The aim of this tutorial is to show you a way to "reduce" data acquired with the AIfA telescope, that is to turn the raw data into a scientific result.
+The aim of this tutorial is to show you a way to "reduce" and analyse imaging data acquired with the 35-cm optical AIfA telescope, that is to turn the raw data into a scientific result.
+We'll do so using professional Python packages that are easy to install.
+Note that while the present tutorial is fine-tuned for the AIfA telescope, it should be well possible to follow it when dealing with data from other instruments, with only minor adaptations.

 ```{image} ./figures/results_teaser.png